 Will there be changes to the rules on obtaining consent to process personal data under the General Data Protection Regulation?

-Yes, the General Data Protection Regulation (2016/679 EU) (GDPR) significantly restricts the use of consent as a justification for processing personal data, including employee personal data.
+Yes, the General Data Protection Regulation (2016/679 EU) (GDPR) significantly restricts the use of consent as a justification for processing employee personal data.

 Under the GDPR, consent must be freely given, specific, informed and unambiguous.
-It must also be given by a statement or clear affirmative action.
+It must be given by a statement or clear affirmative action.
 If consent is given through a written declaration, the request for consent must be clearly distinguishable from other matters and easy to understand.
 The individual has the right to withdraw his or her consent at any time.

 For employers, the new requirements mean that generic consents (for example, those contained in the body of an employment contract) will not be a valid legal basis to justify processing employee personal data.